jakhac/chai/README.md

 ### Engine Features

-An excerpt of techniques and heuristics is listed in the following:
+An excerpt of applied techniques and heuristics is listed in the following:

 - Search
   - Multi-threaded iterative deepening framework based on [Lazy SMP](https://www.chessprogramming.org/Lazy_SMP)